mstolin/wildcardHttp/README.md

 ## Docker

 The provided [Dockerfile](./Dockerfile) exposes the HTTP server at port 80.
-You can use as follows:
+The [Makefile](./Makefile) supports Docker and Podman, and provides the following commands:

 ```
-docker build -t wildcardhttp .
-docker run --rm -p 127.0.0.1:5000:80 localhost/whttp:latest
+make build-docker # Build the OCI image.
+make run-docker   # Start the container in background.
+Set port with PORT=8000, otherwise 5000 is used.
+make stop-docker  # Stop and remove the container.
 ```